 Children will be working on their initial sounds this term (all of the letters of the alphabet as single letter sounds).

 We will be learning to form them correctly.
 Please see letter formation videos if you would like to help your child at home with this.
-We would be so grateful of any support, as due to the current situation we are having to avoid hand over hand letter formation work and this is one of the best methods to support correct formation.

 We are learning to hear and say what sound words begin with - games of I spy are great for this - and to hear and say sounds in simple words for reading and writing.